Kiril-Mordan/reusables/docs/package_auto_assembler.md

 Main module docstring is used as intro package that contains something like optional pypi and license badges.
 Package description and realease notes are turned into separate tabs.
 Png with diagrams for example could be provided and displayed as their own separate tabs as well.

 The one for this package can be seen [here](https://kiril-mordan.github.io/reusables/package_auto_assembler/)

+It can be packaged with the package and be displayed in webrowser like documentation for api via `{package_name}\docs` when using included api handling capabilities.

 ##### - preparing inputs